-Ocala, once considered a dusty Central Florida cow town, is an adventurer’s paradise with rolling hills, horse farms, the Ocala National Forest and one of Florida’s oldest tourist attractions, Silver Springs State Park.
-It may not fit with your idea of a typical Florida vacation spot lined with beaches and palm trees, but Ocala will pleasantly surprise you when visiting this charming destination packed with natural beauty and fun.
+Once considered a dusty Central Florida cow town, Ocala is an adventurer’s paradise with rolling hills, horse farms, the Ocala National Forest, and one of Florida’s oldest tourist attractions, Silver Springs State Park.
+It may not fit with your idea of a typical Florida vacation spot lined with beaches and palm trees.
+However, Ocala will pleasantly surprise you when visiting this charming destination packed with natural beauty and fun.

 Silver Springs State Park

 Northwest of Orlando and south of Gainesville, Ocala is surrounded by acres and acres of fenced-lined horse pastures.
 Known as the “horse capital of the world,” more than 700 horse farms dot the Marion County landscape ranging from small two-acre farms to the largest spread of 4,500 acres.
 This area is also home to the Ocala National Forest, the second-largest national forest in the U.S. with hiking, biking, kayaking, crystal clear springs, lakes, and rivers.
 Not far from the horse farms and the pine forests you’ll also find one of Florida’s oldest tourist attractions, Silver Springs State Park.
 These amenities along with easy access and reasonably priced accommodations and restaurants, make Ocala an ideal getaway.